This tutorial shows how quickly create transactions or checks to print, convert to QIF file and import into Quicken and print checks.

 If you are using Quicken 2018, or Quicken 2019, or later, you don't have to set the Account Name and for Quicken 2017 or Quicken 2014, you have to use the Account Name.
 In Quicken click 'File' - 'File Import' - 'QIF File'.

 Look for the 'Checks-sample' file and select it.

 For Quicken 2017 we have to select 'All account', for Quicken 2018, 2019, 2020 we select Account Name here that we want to import transactions.
 Click the 'Import' button.

 Check number set as 'Print'.
 Click 'Accept All'.

 Now we are ready to print.
 So what Quicken does?
 Whatever is named as 'Print' will be used to print checks.
 And Quicken will generate numbers instead of this 'Print' value once it prints.

 Click 'File' - 'Print Checks'.

-Then we set Check Number that we want to start.
-You have your check number, it will not be shown on 'Print' because the check number is on your actual check books, on those templates you have to print.
+Then we set the Check Number that we want to start.
+You have your check number, it will not be shown on 'Print' because the check number is on your actual checkbooks, on those templates you have to print.
 So you are entering some number (for example, 1100) to match what you have on your checks and then click 'OK'.

-In this case, we don't have like 'Printer setup' here, so we will just print to output file.
+In this case, we don't have like 'Printer setup' here, so we will just print it to the output file.

 Let's verify quickly that we do have this printed as gas-company, hundred dollars, date, memo.
-There is no check numbers, as it was mention before, so all this template already for template to be printed.
+There are no check numbers, as was mention before, so all this the template already for the template to be printed.